AlexandreFenyo/net-monitor/README.md

 ### select the correct build

-**For compatibility purpose, the version of the net-monitor Servlet must be the same as the version of the net-monitor JavaScript client.**
+**For compatibility purpose, the version of the net-monitor Servlet must be the same as the version of the net-monitor JavaScript client library.**

 - Standalone builds are available using this template: net-monitor-[VERSION].standalone.min.js